Azure-Samples/apim-genai-gateway-toolkit/policies/latency-routing/README.md

 1. When the script starts, it configures the latencies for the simulated APIs so that PAYG1 is fast and PAYG2 is slow.

 2. Every minute the script measures the latency of the back-end APIs and calls the `set-preferred-backends` endpoint in APIM to pass the ordered list of backends (fastest first).
-In a real implementation this would be a separate component that runs as a scheduled job.
+This simulates the scheduled task in the diagram above.

 3. Two minutes into the test, the script re-configures the simulator latencies so that PAYG1 is slow and PAYG2 is fast.
 This occurs just after the back-end latencies are measured so there is a minute of the test where the APIM latency information is stale.
 During this time the request latency via APIM will be higher.